clj-python/libpython-clj/topics/embedded.md

 ## From the Python REPL

-The next step involves starting a python repl from our libpython-clj3 base directory.
+The next step involves starting a python repl from our libpython-clj base directory.
 This is only required because we have a special [python script](https://github.com/clj-python/libpython-clj/blob/master/cljbridge.py) that has code to start a Java VM with a correct classpath.
 So we start by importing